CAST-genomics/haptools/docs/formats/haplotypes.rst

 ``#`` Comment line
 ~~~~~~~~~~~~~~~~~~
 Comment lines begin with ``#`` and are ignored.
+They can appear anywhere in a ``.hap`` file.

 It is best practice to immediately follow all comment lines with a space.
-Otherwise, the line may be at risk of being interpreted as part of the header, especially if the file is sorted with Unix's ``sort``.
+Otherwise, the line may be at risk of being interpreted as part of the header, especially if the file is sorted.

 Header line
 ~~~~~~~~~~~